 For most classic car fans, owning the car of their dreams is a major goal.
 However, you might not realise just how much maintenance goes into keeping one of these in top condition.
 Here are just some of the maintenance requirements that you’ll need to think about.

 For most classic cars, the owner will keep them stored away until a sunny day to take them out for a spin.
-When it comes to storage, the car should be kept clean and dry at all costs.
-This means that it should be dried before being placed away somewhere waterproof.
+When it comes to storage for classic cars, the car should be kept clean and dry at all cost This means that it should be dried before being placed away somewhere waterproof.

 You may also want to keep your car under a sheet if you’re not planning to use it every day.
 This just stops dust and bugs from settling on the car.